ecmwf/fdb-benchmark/README.md

 * The script uses these calculations to assign processes on each node to specific members, ensuring all members are covered and distributed as evenly as possible.

 ## Command Line Arguments
-Below is a summary of all input arguments for `fdb-hammer.sh`, what they control, and their defaults:
+Below is a summary of all input arguments for `fdb-hammer.sh`, what they control, and their defaults.

+Note: the defaults shown here are the values defined in the top of the `fdb-hammer.sh` script; that script is the source of truth for runtime defaults.
+If you need to change a default permanently, update the variable in `fdb-hammer.sh`.

 ---